Access and Inclusion Awards

 They recognise and acknowledge individuals, community groups, organisations and businesses building and promoting an accessible and inclusive community in the Tweed.

 The Award ceremony takes place at the Tweed Heads Civic Centre on the International Day of People with Disability.

-Council stages the event in partnership with several other Northern Rivers organisations:
+Council stages the awards in partnership with other Northern Rivers organisations: